CanopyTax/canopy-styleguide-old/src/custom-elements/cps-tooltip/Readme.md

 - `tooltipContainer` (optional): The container DOM element to put the tooltip element in.
 Defaults to the nearest positioned ancestor of the `<cps-tooltip>` element.
 - `top` (optional): An integer number of pixels to be applied to the tooltip top.
 Note that tooltip is absolutely positioned.
 - `left` (optional): An integer number of pixels to be applied to the tooltip left.
 Note that tooltip is absolutely positioned.
+- `allowInteraction` (optional): A boolean that defaults to false.
+Indicates whether the tooltip should stay open if the user mouses over the tooltip itself.
+	Also it gives the user some time to get the mouse from the `<cps-tooltip>` element to the gray tooltip.

 ## Attributes
 Attributes are good for initial configuration.
 If an attribute is changed, the corresponding property will be updated.